 4. Online fundraising bonanza

-Sometimes the best way to drum up support for a cause is to let everyone know you only have a limited amount of time to raise a specific amount of money.
+Sometimes the best way to drum up support for a cause is to let everyone know you only have a limited amount of time for raising money.
 This propels people to take action fast.
-Ahead of starting your fundraiser, tell everyone you know that you’re about to launch a fundraising contest to see how much you can raise in a given time period.
+Ahead of starting your fundraiser, tell everyone you know that you’re about to launch a virtual fundraising contest to see how much you can raise in a given time period.

 To encourage donations of all sizes, tell your network that even giving up their daily latte in exchange for a $5 donation will make a difference.